2022 Honda Pilot vs Toyota 4Runner

 The Pilot and 4Runner provide great luxury options, but it's a tight rivalry.
 Both feature impressive amenities like supple leather upholstery, cozy heated and ventilated front seats with driver seat memory systems - the perfect modern luxuries no matter which one you choose!
 But despite its tech edge over the dependable 4Runner, strength in performance still reigns supreme.

 Which is Better?

-The Pilot and 4Runner have a similar size and price, and they're powered by similar engines.
+The Pilot and 4Runner have a similar size and price, and matching engines power them.
 Along with this, their safety systems and technology packages are comparable.

 The Toyota 4Runner is the perfect choice for those seeking an extreme adventure.
 Its improved four by four capability and specialized suspension systems provide thrills not found elsewhere, while its Honda Pilot counterpart offers a more tame - yet still powerful - driving experience on any terrain.
 No matter what your preference may be, it's clear that the 4Runner easily rises to meet every challenge!

 The 4Runner may be a great SUV for many drivers, but those coming from larger households will find the Pilot's three standard rows of seating more accommodating.
 Its third-row legroom is not expansive, yet there are still some extra inches that make it better suited than its rival - allowing taller adults to enjoy greater comfort on longer trips.

 When it comes to choosing between the Honda Pilot and Toyota 4Runner, potential buyers have plenty to ponder.
 The mid-to-high trims of the Pilot offer a terrific value as they provide great refinement at an affordable price point.
 On the other hand, those with more energetic lifestyles may find themselves drawn towards the ruggedness and off roading capabilities available in certain configurations of Toyota's venerable 4Runner—a perfect vehicle for outdoor exploration!